Klamath Falls Air Force vet painting big U.S. flag - KOBI-TV NBC5 / KOTI-TV NBC2

 He hopes to have the project completed by the fourth of July.

-Kiser says Diamond Home Improvement has assisted with the project by giving him a discount on paint.
+Kiser said Diamond Home Improvement has assisted with the project by giving him a discount on paint.

 KOTI-TV NBC2 reporter Lyle Ahrens moved from Nebraska to Klamath Falls in the late 1970’s.
 He instantly fell in love with the mountains, the trees and the rivers, and never once regretted the move.Lyle’s job history is quite colorful.